Anyonic exchange in the time domain is tied to Luttinger type scaling: Derivation Recap: ATE Integral Equation

-On the other hand, we can write, using \( X^{R}(t) = \theta(t)\left[X_{\scriptscriptstyle\mathrm{\rightarrow}}(t) - X_{\scriptscriptstyle\mathrm{\leftarrow}}(t)\right] \) and the property \( X_{\scriptscriptstyle\mathrm{\rightarrow}}^{*}(t) = X_{\scriptscriptstyle\mathrm{\rightarrow}}(-t) \),
+On the other hand, we can write, using $X^{R}(t) = \Theta(t)\left[X_{\scriptscriptstyle\mathrm{\rightarrow}}(t) - X_{\scriptscriptstyle\mathrm{\leftarrow}}(t)\right]$ and the property $X_{\scriptscriptstyle\mathrm{\rightarrow}}^{*}(t) = X_{\scriptscriptstyle\mathrm{\rightarrow}}(-t)$,

-This provides:
+This provides \cite{ines_statistics_2025}:

-This fundamental relation constitutes a braiding nonequilibrium FDT: $X^R$ is a response function even for nonequilibrium initial states and for arbitrary DC frequencies $\omega_{\scriptscriptstyle\mathrm{dc}}$ in the UNEPT validity range.
+This fundamental relation constitutes an ATE nonequilibrium fluctuation dissipation relation: $X^R$ is a response function even for nonequilibrium initial states and for arbitrary DC frequencies $\omega_{\scriptscriptstyle\mathrm{dc}}$ within the UNEP validity range.
 We can check that it holds for the TLL model, either in a two-terminal or a collider type-geometry.
-It opens several routes to extract the time-braiding phase $\theta$ up to the usual indeterminacy mod $\pi$ from time-dependent transport.
-In the case of fermions, $\theta=\pi$, the divergence is compensated by the dependence of $X^R(\omega_{\scriptscriptstyle\mathrm{dc}})$ on $\theta$.\cite{ines_statistics_2025}
+It opens several routes to extract the ATE phase $\bar{\theta}$ from time-dependent transport, up to the usual indeterminacy mod $\pi$.
+In the case of fermions, $\bar{\theta}=\pi$, the divergence is compensated by the dependence of $X^R(\omega_{\scriptscriptstyle\mathrm{dc}})$ on $\bar{\theta}$ \cite{ines_statistics_2025}.

-\paragraph{Integral equation for time-braiding} Applying the Kramers--Kr\"onig relations to the real and imaginary parts of $X^R$, we subtract the zero-frequency component $S_{\scriptscriptstyle\mathrm tun}(0)$ to ensure convergence of the integral.
-Since $I_{\scriptscriptstyle\mathrm tun}(0)=0$, the corresponding subtraction for the current is redundant.
-The resulting compact form for both equations reads
+Applying the Kramers-Kr\"onig relations to the real and imaginary parts of $X^R$, we subtract the zero-frequency noise $S(0)$ to ensure convergence of the integral.
+The resulting compact forms for both equations read:

 Here $\mathrm{P.V.}$ refers to the Principal Value.
+Notice that for a general initial nonequilibrium distribution, we do not have necessarily $I(0)=0$ and $S(0)$ still represents a nonequilibrium noise (see~\cite{ines_PRB_2019,ines_PRB_R_noise_2020}).

-Whenever the integrals converge, these two relations provide practical means to extract~$\tan\theta$ from measurements of either the DC current or the DC noise over a sufficiently broad frequency range~$\omega_{\scriptscriptstyle\mathrm{dc}}'$, typically centered around the external DC frequency~$\omega_{\text{dc}}$~\cite{ines_statistics_2025}.
-Although the integrand may depend on~$\theta$, the prefactor~$\tan\theta$ is thereby isolated.
-These relations apply to arbitrary stationary nonequilibrium distributions, including the ``anyon collider'' geometry and setups with a temperature bias.
-In what follows, we focus on the regime where the DC current and noise obey the Poisson relation, reflecting the detailed balance between the correlators in Eq.~(\ref{eq:X}).
+Whenever the integrals converge, these relations provide practical means to extract~$\tan\bar{\theta}$ from measurements of either the DC current or the DC noise over a sufficiently broad frequency range~$\omega_{\scriptscriptstyle\mathrm{dc}}'$, typically centered around the external DC frequency~$\omega_{\scriptscriptstyle\mathrm{dc}}$~\cite{ines_statistics_2025}.
+Although the integrand may depend on~$\bar{\theta}$, the prefactor~$\tan\bar{\theta}$ is thereby isolated.
+These relations apply to arbitrary stationary nonequilibrium distributions, including the "anyon collider" geometry and setups with a temperature bias.